yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 # DataObject I/O Architecture

-This document describes the current (v2) Data I/O architecture after complexity reduction.
+This document defines the current runtime and development contract for DataObject file I/O and SQLite persistence.

 Related guides: